-If the investigator determines that a complaint merits a full investigation, an investigation as described in §2.10.2 is performed in a timely manner.
 Once the investigation is complete, the investigator sends written notification of the plan or response to the complainant and the subject of the complaint.
-If the review team does not find sufficient information to substantiate the complaint, the investigator notifies the complainant in writing of this finding and gives the complainant seven days to respond with additional information supporting the complaint.
+If the review team finds sufficient information to corroborate the complaint, the plan or response may include an updated status decision and/or corrective action plan to address the complaint.
+If the review team does not find sufficient information to corroborate the complaint, the investigator notifies the complainant in writing of this finding and gives the complainant seven days to respond with additional information supporting the complaint.
 If no new substantial information is received by OMRI during that time, the investigation is closed.